ualib/agda-algebras/quotients.rst

 The next section of code begins by redefining the constants ``quot``, ``quot.mk``, ``quot.ind``, and ``quot.lift`` and then defines three new lift constants, ``quot.colift``, ``quot.tlift``, and ``quot.oplift``.

-By redefining the standard ``quot`` constants, the ``ualib`` namespace puts all quotient constants on the same "level" in the sense that all are now "user-defined" and thus none is a built-in part of Lean's logical framework.
+By redefining the standard ``quot`` constants, the ``ualib`` namespace puts all quotient constants on the same "level" in the sense that each is now "user-defined" and none is a built-in part of Lean's logical framework.
 As such, their associated computation principles will be added as axioms rather than proved as theorems.

 ::